rylanharper/nitrogen/README.md

 To support international currencies and localized experiences, navigate to `Settings` → `Markets` and configure your global currency markets by either selecting `International` or `Add Market`.
 This allows customers to view prices in their local currency or switch between markets if needed.

+### Creating Products

+There are many ways to create and organize products in Shopify.
+For this project, I chose to have each product exist as a single SKU.
+This means that if a product has multiple variations (such as different colors), each variation will exist as its own separate product.
+This approach allows each variation to display individually in collection grids and helps prevent variant bloat.
+Generally, each product is recommended to have one `Color` option and a `Size` option with multiple values (e.g., S, M, L).
+However, it is perfectly fine for a product to have one or even zero options for this template.

 ### Filtering Products

 To enable filter and sort functionality, install the [Shopify Search & Discovery](https://apps.shopify.com/search-and-discovery?search_id=81e9e3f8-f482-4c8c-83c2-a80090d606df&surface_detail=search+and+discovery&surface_inter_position=1&surface_intra_position=5&surface_type=search) app.
-Once this is installed, navigate to `Apps` → `Shopify Search & Discovery` → `Filters` and set up basic filter options.
-You'll likely need to remove some default options, or add more if needed.
+Once installed, navigate to `Apps` → `Shopify Search & Discovery` → `Filters` and set up basic filter options.
+You'll likely need to remove some default options or add more if needed.
 This template uses the `Availability`, `Color`, `Size`, and `Product Type` filter options.
+Make sure the source for `Color` and `Size` is set to `Product Option`.

+After creating your filters, return to your product pages and connect each `Color` and `Size` variant option (if they exist) to their relevant metafields.
+Once set up, all products with options linked to these metafields will filter correctly on collection pages.

 ### Metaobjects

 This template uses metaobjects to create unique store objects that can be connected to metafields.
 The filter component, in particular, makes use of a `color_swatch` metaobject to filter products by general color name, hexcode, or image.
 This is especially helpful when a color has varying shades or a specific, non-standard name, as it can be associated with a general color swatch that users recognize.

-To create the `color_swatch` metaobject, navigate to `Settings` → `Custom Data` and click `Add Definition` under `Metaobject Definitions` at the bottom of the page.
+To create the `color_swatch` metaobject, navigate to `Settings` → `Custom Data` and click `Add Definition` at the bottom of the page.
 Name it "Color Swatch" and add the following field definitions:

 1. `Name`: A `single-line-text` field with one value.
 This represents the general swatch color name (e.g., red, yellow, blue).
 2. `Hexcode`: A `color` field with one value.
 This allows you to specify a custom hex code for the swatch color.